 Scientists are working to discover the sources of water pollution and have found clothing to be a major contributor.
 New studies show that microplastics from synthetic textile clothing and car tires pollute waterways worse than the recently banned plastic microbeads from cosmetics.
 Other studies found that microfibers from synthetic clothing pollute waterways even worse than their microplastics.
 These discoveries are important as they show that water pollution stems from much more than trash and allow scientists to consider ways that manufactures and consumers can do their part.
+In other words, our clothes is fucking up the ocean and food supply

 According to the International Union for Conservation of Nature (IUCN), microplastics contribute between 15 to 31% of the ocean’s plastic pollution annually.
 Almost two-thirds of this pollution comes from synthetic textiles and tires while microbeads from cosmetics compose up to 2%.
 Microplastics in clothing enter the water supply when clothes are washed, and tires shed microplastics when vehicles are driven.
 Additional sources of primary microplastic pollution includes marine coatings, road markings, personal care products, and city dust.